tudi2d/uninotes/src/pages/SS19/web_mining.md

 i: Number of Instances; $\tau_P$: Target share in subgroup; $\tau_0$: Target share in entire dataset

 For numerical target value $\tau$ can be replaced with $\mu$ which are the targe value of the subgroup and the entire dataset.

+A **strong association rule** is a rule, which has a higher support and confidence than a given minimum threshold.
+Apriori algorithm produces a lot of rules from which many are redundant/uninteresting/uninterpretable. strong rules are not equivalent to interessting rules.

 ### Efficient Subgroup Discovery